Decoding the 'No module named pip._vendor.six' error message

 the system-wide package management (e.g.,

-itself: if the DEBUNDLED variable is set, pip will try to install the system-wide packages and thepip._vendored
+pipitself: if the DEBUNDLED variable is set, pip will try to install the system-wide packages and thepip._vendoredmodule will be empty

 The error message above is seen if pip is DEBUNDLED (i.e., 3 is true) and if the required six package is not in fact available trough that other mechanism.